-Big bang nucleosynthesis (BBN) is one of the most convincing evidences for the hot big bang cosmology.
-The precise measurement of the cosmic microwave background (CMB) and the accordingly determined value of the baryon-to-photon ratio, $\eta = \Ex{(6.094 \pm 0.063)}{-10}$~\cite{Ade:2015xua}, imply that there is no free parameter left in the standard model of BBN (SBBN), which describes the formation of the lightest nuclides, such as \nuc{D}{}, \nuc{He}{3}, \nuc{He}{4}, and \nuc{Li}{7}.
+Big Bang nucleosynthesis (BBN) is one of the most convincing pieces of evidence for the hot Big Bang cosmology.
+The precise measurement of the cosmic microwave background (CMB) and the accordingly determined value of the baryon-to-photon ratio, $\eta = (6.094 \pm 0.063)\times 10^{-10}$~\cite{Ade:2015xua}, imply that there is no free parameter left in the standard model of BBN (SBBN), which describes the formation of the lightest nuclides, such as \nuc{D}{}, \nuc{He}{3}, \nuc{He}{4}, and \nuc{Li}{7}.
 The predicted abundances of SBBN are in remarkable agreement with the spectroscopic observations for deuterium and helium isotopes.
-Thanks to this success of SBBN, BBN plays a crucial role in constraining new physics beyond the standard model of particle physics and cosmology~\cite{Cyburt:2004yc}, e.g., dark matter and dark energy search, etc.
+Thanks to this success of SBBN, BBN plays a crucial role in constraining new physics beyond the standard model of particle physics and cosmology~\cite{Cyburt:2004yc}, such as dark matter searches, dark energy searches, and so on.

-However, the unexplained remains; the relic abundance of \nuc{Li}{7} inferred from observations is significantly below the predicted value of SBBN.
-This discrepancy referred to as ``primordial lithium problem'' could reflect a difficulty in observationally determining the primordial lithium abundance~\cite{Howk:2012rb}, or make a room for new physics that can give a modification of the SBBN~\cite{Kusakabe:2014moa}.
-While these possible solutions involving additional hypotheses still need to be cross-verified experimentally or observationally, it is worth checking if the basic assumptions present in the SBBN were oversimplifying the early universe and thus overestimating the lithium abundance.
+However, there remains an unsolved problem: the relic abundance of \nuc{Li}{7} inferred from observations is significantly below the predicted value of SBBN.
+This discrepancy, referred to as the primordial lithium problem, could reflect a difficulty in observationally determining the primordial lithium abundance~\cite{Howk:2012rb}, or make room for new physics providing a modification of the SBBN~\cite{Kusakabe:2014moa}.
+While these possible solutions involving additional hypotheses still need to be cross-verified experimentally or observationally, it is worth checking if the basic assumptions present in the SBBN were oversimplifying the early Universe and thus overestimating the lithium abundance.